There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “If, in order to get something done between depts, an individual contributor has to talk to their manager, who talks to a director, who talks to a VP, who talks to another VP, who talks to a director, who talks to a manager, who talks to someone doing the actual work, then super dumb things will happen.
 It must be ok for people to talk directly and just make the right thing happen.”

 Invisible department walls greatly reduce productivity.
 If two departments need to communicate, the conduit for communication needs to exist.
 You should be able to step into an office and say what you need to say.
-This ensures uniform company growth without avoidable stalls in progression.
+This ensures uniform company growth.

 I compare it to the human body and a growing child.
 We all know the left leg grows together with the right arm.
 So, one limb doesn’t need to get permission from another to grow.
 Now, imagine if the left leg had to wait 6 months to get permission to grow because the right arm said so.
 The child would without a doubt have deformities.

 Similarly, a company is analogous to a growing child.
-All departments of a company need to operate hand in hand.
+All company departments need to operate hand in hand.

 #3 Cut out unnecessary meetings